Melike10/Week6HW2/README.md

 # PostgreSQL Queries - Patika.dev ASP.NET Core Assignment

 This repository contains SQL queries related to the PostgreSQL database as part of the assignment for the Patika.dev ASP.NET Core course.
-The queries are designed to perform various operations on the `film` and `actor` tables of a sample database.
+The queries are designed to perform various operations (especially BETWEEN , IN) on the `film` and `actor` tables of a sample database.

 ## Queries Overview